 Francesinha is a typical dish from the city of Porto and consists of a sandwich with beef, sausage, fresh sausage, cheese and sauce.
 There are many variations of the francesinha.
 However, the essential and most important ingredient is the sauce.

-Each restaurant has its own recipe, some spicier, others sweeter; there’s almost a sauce for every taste and so a french perfect for anyone!
+Each restaurant has its own recipe, some spicier, others sweeter; there’s almost a sauce for every taste and, therefore, a perfect francesinha for everyone!

-As for the name, it is said to be related to its inspiration, the French croque monsieur, a sandwich similar to the Francesinha without the meat and sauce.
-The idea was to adapt this dish to the gastronomy of Porto, which loves hot food and strong flavors.
+The name is said to be related to its inspiration, the French croque monsieur, a sandwich similar to Francesinha without the meat and sauce.
+The idea was to adapt this dish to the gastronomy of Porto, a lover of hot food and strong palates.

-One thing’s for sure: blessed invention!
+One thing’s for sure: great invention!
 In Porto (and some other cities in the north of the country), you’ll find this dish on every street corner.
-Here are three suggestions for where you can find this Porto delic acy:
+Here are three suggestions for where you can find this Porto delicacy:

 - Café Santiago, Rua de Passos Manuel, 226;